 Another popular off-leash dog beach east of Melbourne, but this time with easier parking, is Sandringham Harbour Dog Beach.
 Located within Sandringham Harbour, to the north of Sandringham Beach proper, this sheltered beach has also been designated by the Bayside City Council as off-leash all day-long, year-round.

 There’s a number of short walking trails behind the beach, that can be used to access it, plus there’s plenty of room on the sand, especially at low tide, although be careful of the muddy sand that can get rather sticky in spots.
-There’s also a dog-friendly cafe at the beach.
+There’s also a super-dog-friendly cafe nearby, Sandy Kiosk.

 The good news is that there’s plenty of nearby parking, but the downside is that it is ticketed between 8am and 8pm, with rather high rates.
 An alternative is to head to the beach during the summer months at 8pm once the parking is free and enjoy the sunset with your pup on the sand.

 5. Tassels Cove, Safety Beach, Mornington Peninsula